 In truth, we would advise reading all Sub-Sections in each Section before proceeding to the next Section, however we understand that not all users prefer to take that route.

 We only ask that you refer back to this Chapter if you face issues or to check the FAQ Chapter, as it is likely that whatever issue you are facing can be resolved by carefully re-reading this Chapter or by exploring the FAQ.
-Then, if the issue is still not resolved, use one of the resources provided on the Contact Page.
+Then, if the issue is still not resolved, use one of the resources provided on the Contact Page to reach out for support.

 With all that fuss out of the way, let's proceed with the tutorial!

-2) If you wish to proceed with this text tutorial, read the Assets, Streamable Asset Chunks and Streamable Cells Sub-Sections, or watch the S.A.M.
-General Overview video detailed in the YouTube Video Alternatives Sub-Section (which goes over these concepts).
+1) Read the Assets, Streamable Asset Chunks and Streamable Cells Sub-Sections, or watch the S.A.M.
+General Overview video (which goes over these concepts).

-3) Create your first Streamable Grid Scriptable Asset (The Streamable Grid Sub-Section).
+2) Create your first Streamable Grid Scriptable Asset and rename it (The Streamable Grid and Creating A Streamable Grid Asset Sub-Sections).

 Return To Section Instructions